 Peach Croft Farm’s award-winning traditionally reared turkeys are grown naturally and slowly to full maturity.
 They are free to roam in grassy paddocks and fields around the farm, enjoying a completely natural diet of cereals and vegetable protein.

 Our delicious oven-ready turkeys couldn’t be easier to prepare.
 They arrive in a convenient carry-home box, complete with detailed cooking instructions and recipe leaflet.
 Everything has been made easy for you – including the finishing touch of fresh herbs.

-Choose from either Peach Croft Farm Free Range Bronze Feathered Turkeys, (available in weights between 4kg and 11kg), or, Peach Croft Farm Farmyard Reared Turkeys, (available in weights between 4kg and 11kg).
+Choose from either Peach Croft Farm Free Range Bronze Feathered Turkeys, (available in weights between 3kg and 11kg), or, Peach Croft Farm Farmyard Reared Turkeys, (available in weights between 3kg and 11kg).
 Both are delicious.

 Cooking a Fresh Peach Croft Turkey

 As soon as possible, after you’ve collected your turkey or it has been delivered, remove all packaging and store in a refrigerator.
 The giblets will come to you vacuumed packed and they should also be stored in the refrigerator.
-The bird is best cooked within 3 days of purchase.
+Cook the turkey before or on the use by date shown on label.

 Remove the turkey from the fridge, leave it to stand for 2 hours before cooking.